voidauth/voidauth/README.md

   db:
 ```

+After VoidAuth starts for the first time, find the initial administrator username and password in the logs: `docker compose logs voidauth`

 Please see the [Getting Started](https://voidauth.app/#/Getting-Started) page for details and configuration options.

+## Support

+Issues, Suggestions, and Feature Requests should be added as [Issues](https://github.com/voidauth/voidauth/issues) of the appropriate type.
+For Help and Support, Q&A, or anything else; open a [Discussion](https://github.com/orgs/voidauth/discussions).
+This project is actively monitored, I will likely respond quickly.

 ## Disclaimer

-I am not a security researcher or expert, just a developer unsatisfied with the difficult onboarding process of existing selfhosted auth solutions.
+I am not a security researcher or expert, just a developer unsatisfied with the difficult onboarding process of existing self-hosted auth solutions.
 Use at your own risk.

 ## Credits